-Built with the most important brands in the world in mind, DH’s Pinterest Insights surface meaningful data that inform which pins you’ve created are engaging a brand's target market, and ultimately, driving traffic and revenue.
+Built with the most important brands in the world in mind, Dash Hudson’s Pinterest Insights surface meaningful data that inform which pins you’ve created are engaging a brand's target market, and ultimately, driving traffic and revenue.
 Easily uncover what visuals are inspiring action from pinners, monitor KPIs in one place, and bulk publish content to feed the Pinternet.
 It’s your favorite visual marketing channels all seamlessly integrated in the Dash Hudson platform that you already know and love.

 Let’s dive into how sophisticated marketers are using the platform to propel growth on Pinterest.

 The number one priority on Pinterest is to feed the engine.
 Pinterest is a visual discovery channel—think of it like a well-curated Google for millenials.
 Your content only has a few ways to get into the network, so it is important that you’re using each opportunity to pump inspiring creative and actionable ideas into your channel.

 We’ve chatted about the magic of repurposing photos and videos for Pinterest.
 With best practices encouraging posting 30-300 times a week (whew!), leveraging your content library and killing two birds with one stone, so to speak, is critical.
 Lucky for you, Dash Hudson Library is fully integrated across channels, earned and owned content, and within your multi-channel scheduler.

 Start with our AI-backed library, search based on visual queue, and select the photos that you want to optimize for Pinterest.
-Ensure that you are following Pinterest's content best practices with ratio (2:3 is preferred!), and stacking engaging content with DH Story Studio to optimize conversions.
+Ensure that you are following Pinterest's content best practices with ratio (2:3 is preferred!), and stacking engaging content with Dash Hudson's Story Studio to optimize conversions.